 - Jonathan Oosting, Bridge Michigan, shared with permission

-- Matt and Meshawn Maddock are a Trump-loving power couple whose influence is growing as the state GOP shifts further to the right.
+- Party of Q: Matt and Meshawn Maddock are a Trump-loving power couple whose influence is growing as the state GOP shifts further to the right.

 An ongoing series about extremism and the radicalization of the Michigan Republican Party• Part 1: How a Michigan couple radicalized the state’s GOP and emboldened insurrectionists